pawmint/pawmint.github.io/_posts/2015-06-23-managing-our-activities.md

 date: 2015-06-23 11:00:00
 ---

-**GETTING STARTED**

-# Trello basic use and tricks
+# Getting started

 Check out https://trello.com/guide first.

-* Assign related member to a card if you want some feedback
-* Don't hesitate to abuse attachements, checklists, comments, markdown formatting, etc. as long as it is useful

 # Structure of our trello

 ## The PAWMint board

-So far this board contains everything.
+So far [the PAWMint board](https://trello.com/b/gQLL3PGn/pawmint) contains everything.
 You are free to create other boards for sub-project if you feel good about it.
 The most complete workflow is:

 1. Dump anything into inbox